danielbeeke/bundled.media/README.md

 ## Technical idea

 Imagine a piece of open source software that people can install on their servers and use that as an API to search all the Christian media.
 This system will search all media publishers at once and pass through the data.
 It will be lightweight in that there is not database and not much state in it.
-The main gist is that it generates links to user for pagination, meaning you can first fetch the first 40 items and then get the next 40.
+The main gist is that it generates links to use for pagination, meaning you can first fetch the first 40 items and then get the next 40.
 These items will be mixed from the different sources.
 This involves so complexity.

 Every media publisher can write code to get their source integrated.
 This requires a very good abstraction that has few methods to implement to get this going.

 ### Installation / updating
 - Every consumer needs to install their own instance
-  - Needs a CORS whitelist so we can limit or allow use.
+  - Needs a CORS (https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) whitelist so we can limit or allow use.
   - A centralized open one could be made in the future.
 - We advice to run the Deno script with --reload and a linux daemon service that restarts it every couple of days
-  - If we really go for such a crude way we need DTAP streets.
+  - If we really go for such a crude way we need DTAP (development / testing / acceptance / production) streets.
   - We could also have an update button in a UI that is behind a password set in the .env
 - It must be possible to enable/disable publishers in .env.